 Great Smoky Mountains National Park was created in 1934.
 Because the park hovers on the border of Tennessee and North Carolina, it is close to large centers of population.
 Over eight million people visit the park each year.
 People lived in the area prior to its becoming a park.
 Over 6,000 tracts of land had to be purchased before the area could be declared a national park.
 Children can visit a website at: http://www.nps.gov/grsm.

-Cape Hatteras Lighthouse in 1999 had to be moved because it was too close to the ocean.
-The 1500 foot move was completed by August 1999.
-Children could learn about the move at: http://www.nps.gov/caha/historyculture/movingthelighthouse.htm.
+Cape Hatteras Lighthouse in 1999 had to be moved because the encroaching ocean was close to washing it away.
+The 2900-foot move was completed on July 9, 1999.
+Children could learn about the fascinating move at: Cape Hatteras.

 State of Franklin came into being in 1784.
 Eight counties of then eastern North Carolina seceded from the state and formed their own government that was to be Franklin, the fourteenth state.
 However, the federal government over time did not recognize the territory, and in 1788 the land returned to North Carolina.
 Today the counties are part of eastern Tennessee.
 Children can learn more at: State of Franklin.